 Adderall is potent drug used primarily for the treatment of ADHD (Attention Deficit Hyperactivity Disorder).
 It is also sometimes prescribed for patients suffering from narcolepsy.
 Adderall is among a class of psychostimulant drugs that combines four types of amphetamines and can therefore can lead to dangerous addictions.
-If you believe that you or a loved one may need assistance finding Adderall treatment centers in your area, help from our trained advisors is just a toll-free phone call away at 1-888-439-3435.
+If you believe that you or a loved one may need assistance finding Adderall treatment centers in your area, help from our trained advisors is just a toll-free phone call away at 1-888-439-3435 Who Answers?.

 Signs That You Are Addicted to Adderall

 Because Adderall is a stimulant, many of the signs and side effects of abuse have to do with the speeding up of normal bodily functions.
 There are a number of side effects which include nervousness, shaking, insomnia, diarrhea, weight loss, and dry mouth.
 More severe side effects can often affect psychological balance.
 Watch for paranoia and hallucinations, aggression, and mania in people who may be suffering through an Adderall addiction.
 Physiological signs of a more advanced dependency can include a rapid heartbeat, excessive fatigue, hives and intense itching, and seizures.

 When you recognize an addiction in yourself or a loved one, it’s time to take action.
 Seeking Adderall treatment quickly is important to ending addictions successfully.
 Find an Adderall rehab facility that delivers specialized care that is customized to individual needs.